 National statistics, despite underreporting, estimate that 1,670 to 1740 children die from parental or caregiver abuse and neglect in the U.S. annually.
 And many of the perpetrators continue to have and abuse additional children.
 The recent opioid crisis in the U.S. has only accelerated the problem.
 State child protection systems around the country are in crisis, with multiple state systems failing and clear linkages to increased child abuse.
 Foster care cases involving drug-using parents have hit the highest point in more than three decades of record-keeping, accounting for 92,000 children entering the system in 2016, according to data by the U.S. Department of Health and Human Services.

-“If even one fewer child is abused, that represents a better world,” said Anne Green, Executive Director of Fair Start Movement.
+“If even one fewer child is abused, that represents a better world,” said Anne Green, Executive Director of Having Kids.
 “We can do so much more to protect the most vulnerable.”

-UPDATE: Fair Start Movement has already received a response from Tennessee Governor Bill Haslam.
+UPDATE: Having Kids has already received a response from Tennessee Governor Bill Haslam.
 After review of our letter, he forwarded it to Commissioner Hommrich and the Department of Children’s Services.
-Therefore, Fair Start Movement is now urging supporters to contact Commissioner Hommrich Department of Children’s Services only to respectfully request that action be taken to ensure better family planning that protects parents, children, and the community.
+Therefore, Having Kids is now urging supporters to contact Commissioner Hommrich Department of Children’s Services only to respectfully request that action be taken to ensure better family planning that protects parents, children, and the community.